grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 ## How to load test an API with k6

-Our developer-friendly tool for load-testing is k6.
+Our developer-friendly tool for load testing is k6.
 You can write JavaScript code to load test your API.
 This is different from other tools, which are focused more on simple testing by hammering one or multiple endpoints via predefined requests, in that, you can write a user-flow scenarios in JavaScript to do all sorts of load testing.
 Using this tool will help you achieve more by giving you the possibility of:

 1. writing your tests in this well-known scripting language, ES5.1(+).
 2. using correlation to easily connect various requests together.
 (For example, you can log in to your API, extract the API key from the response, and use it to make other requests, with a unique API key dedicated to that specific session.)